 How to Defend Yourself Against a Coyote

-It’s always a good idea to carry a can filed with small rocks, a whistle, or some other noise-making object if coyotes have been spotted in the area.
+It’s always a good idea to carry a can filed with small rocks, a whistle, air horn, or some other noise-making object if coyotes have been spotted in the area.

 When encountering the coyote, noise is your greatest ally.
 Shake the can, blow your whistle, shout, or make other loud sounds to scare the coyote off.
 Using pepper spray or throwing rocks or other objects has also been known to work, but may provoke the coyote into defending itself.

 Under no circumstance should you ever turn your back on a coyote or try to run.
 It will see you as prey and be more likely to attack.
 Showing aggression without attempting to physically engage the coyote is one of the best methods of avoiding an altercation.